nealcaren/CrisisOpportunity/markdown/shadow.md

 An attempt was made to measure the extent of illegitimacy.
 One hundred and twenty-two women in 114 families had had 181 illegitimate children.
 The illegitimate children were present in all but 3 of these 114 families.
 It is necessary, however, to make clear, as far as possible, the condition under which illegitimacy was found in these families.
 In the case of 24 couples now married the wife had a child before marriage.
 In 14 of these 24 cases the father of these children was the present husband, and in 10 cases the woman had had the child by another man before marriage.
 In 2 cases the women, who had subsequently married the father of their illegitimate children, had had 4 children each.
 There were also 3 widowed women who had had illegitimate children since the death of their husbands.
 In 13 families the mother was living alone with her illegitimate children.
 Two of these mothers had 4 children, 2 had 3 children, and 4 had 2 children each.

-One unmarried mother of thirty-three years of age had 6 chil-
+One unmarried mother of thirty-three years of age had 6 chil[69]{.pagenum}dren of whom 4 were living.

-68

-Digitized by Google

-Original from UNIVERSITY OF MICHIGAN

-dren of whom 4 were living.
 The oldest of those living was a girl of twenty-one and the youngest a girl of ten.
 The father of all of them was a man legally married, with a considerable family of his own.
 The oldest daughter was unmarried and had 2 children.
 Neither of the fathers of the children had offered any support and the women have not asked for it.
 The mother is a one-half-share cropper, and with the children she manages her farm about as successfully as the average family with a male head.
 There were 8 women, separated from their husbands, who had illegitimate children.
 In one case the separated woman was living with her mother.
 Illegitimate children were also found in the case of 10 common-law couples.
 In 8 of these cases the children were by the men with whom the wives were living, and in some cases there were 5 or 6 illegitimate children in the family.
 In 31 of the families a daughter had 1 or more illegitimate children, and in 1 family 2 daughters had an illegitimate child each.
 Illegitimate children were also found in 9 families in which the daughter, who was the mother of the children, was dead or away.
 In some cases the illegitimate children in the home had been adopted.
 This was found to be the case in 9 families.
 In 6 of the families the illegitimate child belonged to relatives, as, for example, a cousin, or a sister of the mother, or a nephew’s child outside of marriage.
 In 2 families a son’s illegitimate child had been taken into the home, and in one case the father’s illegitimate child had been taken in.
 In 5 of the families the illegitimate child belonged to a granddaughter or to a great granddaughter.

-How the Children Come
+#### How the Children Come

 I got so many chillun I don't know where they all is.
 I got four living